jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 The Load Balancer takes about four minutes to provision.

-Run `k get all -n sock-shop` until you see `service/front-end` has a valid EXTERNAL-IP.

 To Access Socks Shop
 * Obtain the external IP address of Socks Shop.
 * `k -n sock-shop get svc front-end`